kenilchovatiya123/Login-Form-UI/README.md

 ## LOGIN PAGE - UI DESIGN

-## In this project, i have used only Tailwind CSS, using Tailwind CSS i have create a dynamic UI design for - LOGIN PAGE
+## In this project using Tailwind CSS i have create a dynamic UI design for - LOGIN PAGE

 # React + Vite